henryyantq/Gradient-Descent-in-C-/README.md

 # Gradient-Descent-in-C-
 Gradient Descent for any dimensional vectors fitting.
+Haven't optimized yet, performance may be poor.